ellerbrock/fish-shell-setup-osx/README.md

 ## iTerm default screen

-I use the terminal a lot and one windows is just not enought for me.<br>
+I use the terminal a lot and one windows is just not enought for me.
 You can setup your default window in iTerm2 like you want, mine looks like this:

 [![Fish Shell Screenshot](https://github.frapsoft.com/screenshots/fish-shell-v1.png)](https://github.frapsoft.com/screenshots/fish-shell-v1.png)

 One big windows on the left for coding or more detailed stuff and two split windows on the right to quickly fire some commands.

-To Setup your window like you prefare just right click in the iTerms windows and say "Split Pane Vertically or Horizontally" to your needs.<br>
+To Setup your window like you prefare just right click in the iTerms windows and say "Split Pane Vertically or Horizontally" to your needs.
 When you like it go to "Window -> Save Window Arrangment".
-For the last step go to "Preferences -> Arrangment" and set it to default.<br>
+For the last step go to "Preferences -> Arrangment" and set it to default.
 Next time you open iTerms it starts with your prefared awesome window setup.

 [![Fish Shell Screenshot](https://github.frapsoft.com/screenshots/fish-shell-v2.png)](https://github.frapsoft.com/screenshots/fish-shell-v2.png)